 * Interchange Justification Report, which contains the analysis necessary for FHWA’s approval of the safety and operational impacts of a change in access to the Interstate System.
 (Done and approved.)

-* Airspace Lease for Use of Interstate Right of Way (not approved as of November 1, 2014)
+* Airspace Lease for Use of Interstate Right of Way.
+(Approved)

-* Breaks in access, including those determined necessary during the design process as well as those requested during Construction (not approved as of November 1, 2014)
+* Breaks in access, including those determined necessary during the design process as well as those requested during Construction.
+(Approved according to message from FHWA on February 13, 2017)

-* Operations and Maintenance Agreement, related to the airspace lease (not approved as of November 1, 2014)
+* Operations and Maintenance Agreement, related to the airspace lease.
+(Approved)

-* Approval of conversion of highway lanes to high capacity transit (not approved as of November 1, 2014)
+* Approval of conversion of highway lanes to high capacity transit.
+(Approved)

-* Approval of bridge expansion joint design (not approved as of November 1, 2014)
+* Approval of bridge expansion joint design.
+(Approved)

 The bridge expansion joint design refers to the track bridge, a mechanism that connects the floating, moving tracks on the bridge with the fixed track at each end.
 The track bridge is arguably the leading technical challenge in converting lanes of I-90 to light rail use.
 The I-90 Light Rail Track Plans show a double track bridge at each end I-90 Center Roadway bridge to manage the six kinds of movement of the floating portion -- surge, heave, sway, roll, yaw, and pitch.
 (1.3 megabyte pdf) These plans are extracted from an appendix to the final Interchange Justification Report from WSDOT and Sound Transit prepared for consideration by the Federal Highway Administration of U.S. DOT.